bhisaac/5eFP/5eFP-SRD.md

 ## Martial Archetype

 You choose an archetype that you strive to emulate in your combat styles and techniques, such as Champion or Eldritch Knight.
+The archetypes are described at the end of this section.

 # Champion